It's possible to still save your marriage.

 4. Agree on how much will you interact

 At the very least, couples will need to see each other in regular therapy appointments.
 At first, this might be the safest way to see one another.
-You might also agree to weekly dates or time together with your children.
-You'll want to decide how often you want to check in on phone, email or text.
+You might also agree to weekly dates, or spending time together with your children.
+You'll want to decide how often to check with each other by phone, email or text.

-If you're the one that typically pursues your partner, this is a good time for you to pursue other interests and participate in self-care.
+If you're the one who typically pursues your partner, this is a good time for you to pursue other interests and practice self-care.

 5. Wait until you're both emotionally safe to move back in together

-This, of course, is a very important question.
+This, of course, is a very critical step.
 Each of you should be able to state what you are looking for to feel emotionally safe enough to live together again.
-You should be able to see clear progress in your marital therapy, including an ability to communicate about important topics.
+You should be able to see clear progress in your marital therapy, which includes an ability to communicate about important or potentially stressful topics.

-You'll want to feel that you've resolved and forgiven those hurts which led up to the separation.
+You'll want to feel you've resolved the conflict and forgiven the hurt which led to the separation.
 You will also want a clear plan about how to handle relationship "hot buttons" before they escalate to deal-breaking problems.

 I have worked and continue to work with many couples who have taken a break from their marital woes by separating.
 Those who have consciously structured the boundaries of their time apart, have emerged with healthier, stronger relationships.